hackforla/peopledepot/.github/ISSUE_TEMPLATE/add-seed-data-to-a-table.md

 ---
 name: Add seed data to a table
 about: For adding data that will be the same no matter what organization uses People Depot
 title: 'Add seed data for Table: [Replace with TABLE NAME]'
-labels: 'complexity: small, good first issue, milestone: missing, role: back end, size: 1pt'
+labels: 'complexity: small, good first issue, milestone: missing, ready for dev lead,
+  role: back end, size: 1pt'
 assignees: ''

 ---

 ### Dependency